top of page

 First glimpse of morning and found that the desert had been replaced by grassland and the beauty of a Kazakhstan sunrise.

-It was great to be in Aktau at 8.00am on a Friday morning.
-Now a taxi to the cargo ship ticket office - not at the port but in the city.
 I had a small map of the city in my guide book that identified the ticket office as number 17 on a list of 17 important Aktau locations.

 I asked when the boat would arrive - Saturday evening around 10.00pm, I learned.
 So, I asked when I would meet Immigration and Customs and she immediately understood the context of my question - she has done this before.

-The 6th May eVisa had been my decision and I could have selected any day but once selected I was locked in to that date - CAN NOT arrive before May 6th.
+The 6th May eVisa had been my decision - I could have selected any day but once selected I was locked in to that date - CAN NOT arrive before May 6th.
 When I made that decision, I could not imagine that I could get to Aktau any earlier, but my travel has been rather efficient – especially considering the formidable barriers between Samarkand and Aktau.

 She told me that the next boat departs on Monday or Tuesday (6th or 7th May).
-She suggested that I return on Monday morning and she could confirm the schedule and re-write my ticket.
-I wished her a good weekend and she smiled.
+She suggested that I return on Monday morning and she would confirm the schedule and re-write my ticket.

 bottom of page